-Learn the Health and Safety Act and How You Can Apply it to Your Everyday Business
+Learn the Health and Safety at Work Act and How to Apply it to Your Everyday Business

-One of the best ways to ensure you are following the necessary legislation is through excellent training courses.
-You can find curses specific to your industry or that will provide you with the basic knowledge regarding the Acts which relate to you.
+One of the best ways to ensure you are following the necessary legislation is through general health and safety courses.
+You can find curses specific to your industry e.g. construction health and safety courses or environmental management and awareness training that will provide you with the basic knowledge regarding the Acts which relate to you.
 The courses do vary greatly.
 Some last for half a day and will give directors and business owners a good insight into what they need to know.
 Other courses vary in length form a couple of days to many months; it is down to you to pick the right one which you feel will provide you with the information that you need.

 As an employer it is not enough to stop at your own training.
 You must ensure that your workers have been provided with free and suitable training too.
 You can pass on the management of your health and safety to managers and supervisors who are properly trained in performing the tasks.
 They will need to be aware of the health and safety acts and the methods that are used to keep employees and the public safe from harm.

 One of the effective methods that are to be used in the management of health and safety is the use of risk assessments.
 You and your senior staff should know the purpose of and how to conduct a risk assessment, how to perform them, record the assessments and use them to implement and discover new and more effective ways of reducing the risks that are exposed.

 Risk assessments must be performed by law.
 It is necessary to consider all actions of the job, who is affected by the job and the current methods that are in place to reduce the risks found in that specific job.
 From there the manager is able to decide if changes need to be made.
 The changes could include providing safety protective clothing, changing the materials used in the job, assigning more people and a supervisor to the task and providing further training.
 Whatever control measures are introduced must be implemented and every person affected needs to be aware of the risks and how they must perform their job correctly to remain safe.